Difference Between OPT And CPT

 In CPT, the training is directly related to the student’s major field and is an essential part of the school’s curriculum.
 Some majors require immediate CPT; in some cases, to be eligible for the CPT program, students with F-1 visas must complete one study year at a SEVP-certified school.

 It is a must for students to complete CPT during their graduation.
 It can be part-time with 20 hours or less per week or full-time with 20 hours or less per week.
 If some student works full-time for 12 months CPT, they will lose eligibility for OPT.
-But working part-time or less than 12 months full-time in CPT will not affect their eligibility for OPT.
+However working part-time or less than 12 months full-time in CPT will not affect their eligibility for OPT.

-Key Differences between OPT and CPT:
+Key Differences between OPT and CPT

 The most crucial difference between these two programs is the duration of eligibility and the type of work students can do in each program.
 OPT can be completed during or after graduation, while students must complete CPT during graduation.